 Magenta and navy blue are usually the dominant colors in these rugs with orange, pink, kelly green, brown, ivory or khaki used for contrast.

-If you need rug ID, washing, repair, urine odor removal, etc., we are here to help.
-Call our office anytime during business hours and we will be happy to answer any questions and explain our services.
+If you need rug ID, washing, repair, urine odor removal, moth treatments, etc., we are here to help.
+Call our office any time during business hours and we will be happy to answer any questions and explain our services.

 We are available from 8-5 Monday through Thursday, 8-4:30 on Fridays and 10-1 every Saturday for your convenience.
 Our phone number is 607-272-1566.